kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

 }
 {% endprism %}

 Whatever `btn-player` link gets clicked has a `data-team` attribute.
-Our code needs to find the value of that attribute and store it in the previously-created `getLinkType` variable.
+Our code needs to find the value of that attribute and store it in the previously-created `getLinkType` variable, and JavaScript's `this` keyword makes sure we're looking the value for the `data-team` value for the clicked-on link only.

 But data-attributes can't be found unless the browser supports `dataset` properties for elements.
 Internet Explorer versions 10 and lower don't support that so we need to do a little feature detection.

+We'll start by checking to see if the clicked-on link does NOT have a `dataset` property.
+And if it doesn't, we'll use the `getAttribute()` method to find the value of `data-team` and store it in the `getLinkType` variable.

+But for browsers other than IE 10 and lower, we can use `dataset` to find the value of `data-team` and store it in the `getLinkType` variable.
+For a more in-depth discussion about data attributes and `getAttribute()`, read an older post of mine [here](/load-data-attributes-mouseclicks/ "Read kaidez's blog post on loading in page content with data attributes").

+{% prism javascript %}
+getElType = $( "div[data-players-team~="+getLinkType+"]" );
+{% endprism %}

+jQuery's "Attribute Contains" selector functionality is at work here.
+There are a lot of uses for this selector but in this caem we're using the [Attribute Contains Word Selector](http://api.jquery.com/attribute-contains-word-selector/).